 Have patience.
 If we choose to go the traditional route to getting a book published, it can take time.
 The publishing world often moves with the speed of a sleepy snail.
-We wait for feedback from our critique partners, for contest results, and for responses from publishing pros.
+We wait for feedback from our critique partners, for contest results and for responses from publishing pros.
 That’s the reality.
 How we choose to deal with it is our choice.
 My best advice is to hit “send” and get back to the business of writing.
-That way when we do garner an agent or editor’s attention and are asked, “What else do you have?”, we’ve got something to show them.
+That way when we do garner an agent or editor’s attention and are asked, “What else do you have?”, we have something to show them.

 My Top Two Recommendations

 Join a writers group.
 Writers are some of the most generous and encouraging people you’ll ever meet.
 Do yourself a favor and link up with some of them.
 One way to do this is to join a writers group.
-I belong to several.

 If you write romance, consider joining Romance Writers of America®.
 With over 10,000 members, it’s one of the most respected writing organizations out there.
 The focus is on romance of all kinds.
 You can join some of the 145 local and online chapters, too.
 If you write inspirational romance as I do, be sure to check out the Faith, Hope and Love chapter.

 If you live in central California, I recommend Inspire Christian Writers.
-You’ll be able to participate in face-to-face critique groups, attend workshops, and learn from industry professionals at the annual conference.
+You’ll be able to participate in face-to-face critique groups, attend workshops and learn from industry professionals at the annual conference.
 The fellowship and support at Inspire is awesome.